Guide to Work, Study, Travel and Living Abroad

 Spend Time with a Local Family

-Another way to add meaning to your trip is to allot some time for visiting with a local family.
-Servas, an organization consisting in 15,000 international hosts (7,000 in Europe) in over 100 countries, will provide you with host lists for the countries you request.
+Another way to add meaning to your trip is to allow some time for visiting with a local family.
+Servas, an organization of 15,000 international hosts (7,000 in Europe) in over 100 countries, will provide host lists for the countries you request.
 The normal routine is to spend two nights at the home of a host family, usually including dinner.
 The objective is to learn about each other’s way of life and exchange ideas.
-Some hosts will give you a tour of the local area and all can provide useful information.
-Servas charges nothing except for a membership fee, but the usual procedure is to thank your host with a small gift or bottle of wine.
-A variety of such hospitality and home exchanges exist, with members worldwide.
+Some hosts will give you a tour of the local area, and all can provide helpful information.
+Servas charges nothing except a membership fee, but the usual procedure is to thank your host with a small gift or bottle of wine.
+A variety of such hospitality and home exchanges exist with members worldwide.

-Finding space in campgrounds is a lot easier than finding space in hotels (although at popular vacation destinations in July and August, it’s helpful to call ahead and reserve a spot).
-Not all campgrounds take reservations, so if the area campgrounds are crowded the best bet is to arrive early.
+Finding space in campgrounds is much easier than finding space in hotels (although at popular vacation destinations in July and August, it’s helpful to call ahead and reserve a spot).
+Not all campgrounds take reservations, so the best bet is to arrive early if the area campgrounds are crowded.
 I never made a reservation during my eight months of travel and was only turned away twice because a campground was full.
 In both cases, I got a spot at a neighboring site.
-I also tried to arrange my itinerary so I avoided crowded vacation destinations during the summer.
+I also tried to arrange my itinerary to avoid crowded vacation destinations during the summer.

 Motorhoming & RV Camping Tips and Resources for Europe